Try a Free Live AI Golf Lesson TRY FREE

 Divots Left Tee Drill

 A critical concept in the one plane swing that many golfers have failed to fully understand while learning the swing is the concept of swinging left.
 It is important that the body control the club throughout the swing in order to take more control out of the smaller muscles of the arms and hands.
+Tools like an AI swing analyzer can help you instantly see whether your club path and body rotation are working together correctly through impact.

 Note the following three pictures taken from the video segment.
-If you look closely you will note how the path of my club is more on top of the ball one frame before impact.
+If you look closely you will note how the path of the club is more on top of the ball one frame before impact.

 At impact, it is of course square.
 The important thing to note is the following frame of film where you can see the club has already moved immediately to the inside and is heading over the tee to the left of the shaft.